-Unlike some towns, Rural Hall isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rural Hall are a mix of both white- and blue-collar jobs.
-Overall, Rural Hall is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rural Hall who work in office and administrative support (15.18%), sales jobs (11.10%), and healthcare (6.37%).
+Rural Hall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rural Hall is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Rural Hall who work in office and administrative support (14.82%), management occupations (9.27%), and sales jobs (8.66%).

 As is often the case in a small town, Rural Hall doesn't have a public transportation system that people use for their commute.

-The citizens of Rural Hall are slightly less educated than the national average of 21.84% for the average city or town: 16.46% of adults in Rural Hall have a bachelor's degree or advanced degree
+The percentage of adults in Rural Hall who are college-educated is close to the national average for all communities of 21.84%: 18.47% of the adults in Rural Hall have a bachelor's degree or advanced degree.

-The per capita income in Rural Hall in 2010 was $25,253, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $101,012 for a family of four.
+The per capita income in Rural Hall in 2018 was $24,133, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $96,532 for a family of four.
 However, Rural Hall contains both very wealthy and poor people as well.

-Rural Hall is a somewhat ethnically-diverse town.
+Rural Hall is a very ethnically-diverse town.
 The people who call Rural Hall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rural Hall residents report their race to be White, followed by Black or African-American.
 Rural Hall also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.58% of the town’s residents.
-Important ancestries of people in Rural Hall include English, Scottish, Irish, and Swedish.
+People of Hispanic or Latino origin account for 17.05% of the town’s residents.
+Important ancestries of people in Rural Hall include German, English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Rural Hall is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.